LattePandaTeam/Docs/content/streaming_cable/set_up_mac_rdp_client.md

 ## Configuration Completed

 Now, you are in.
-Next time, you can power on the Host, connect the Streaming Cable, then click and run.
+Next time, you can power on the Server Computer, connect the Streaming Cable, then click and run.
 You can also try other software solution. enjoy it!